JelleLagerweij/Quantum_to_Transport/README.md

 ## Pure water
 In the subdirectory with this name, the simulation settings and input files of a system of 64 waters molecule is availlable.
 Four different INCARS are provided, mixing AIMD and MLMD as well as RPPBE-D3 and rVV10 r2SCAN.

+This is the old version, which is slow compared to the improved implementation